KarimTantawy/COMP-2404-Class-Template-Exception-Handling-Operator-Overloading-Assignment-4/README.md

 # Class Template/Exception Handling/Operator Overloading
 #### SCHOOL PROJECT - COMP 2404 - Winter 2020 Semester

-Goal of assignment was to get used to advanced features of C++
+Goal of assignment was to get used to the advanced features of C++.

 #### Submission README